-For some, the premiere of Valeska Grisebach’s new film was the kind of thing to be discussed in hushed tones.
-Here was the long-awaited return to Cannes, nine full years since Western, a singular film that, by now, is within its rights to be considered a masterpiece.
-On top of that, Grisebach secured the competition’s ever-intriguing Friday-afternoon berth—the same slot that’s kept critics from leaving the festival early by becoming a home for more adventurous titles like Elle, You Were Never Really Here, La Chimera, and The Mastermind.
+For some, a new Valeska Grisebach film is the kind of thing to be discussed in hushed tones.
+This year, she made her long-awaited return to Cannes, a full nine years since Western (a singular film that, by now, is within its rights to be considered a masterpiece) showed in Un Certain Regard.
+On top of that, Grisebach secured the competition’s ever-intriguing Friday-afternoon berth—the same slot that’s made the final day appointment viewing, having launched adventurous titles like Elle, You Were Never Really Here, La Chimera, and The Mastermind in recent years.
 All of this was enough, at least for me, to suggest that something special might be coming.
 Grisebach has delivered that.

 The Dreamed Adventure, the German director’s first film in almost a decade, is both a worthy follow-up to Western and a fascinating companion piece.
-It’s another Bulgarian border-town fable that draws from a classic Hollywood genre, and again with plenty of things to say about the collateral damage of European neoliberalism.
-But Grisebach isn’t leaning so much on the underlying themes of her previous film’s namesake but the dirty deals, shadowy cover-ups, and elusive mysteries of Raymond Chandler.
-It doesn’t hit with the same jolt of discovery or pull you in (at least initially) with quite the same gravitational pull, but it gradually rewards the viewer in different, no-less-compelling ways.
+It’s another Bulgarian border-town fable that draws from a classic Hollywood genre.
+And similar to Western, it’s also a film with plenty of things to say about the collateral damage of European neoliberal policies.
+However, Grisebach isn’t leaning so much on the underlying themes of her previous film’s namesake here as much as the dirty deals, shadowy cover-ups, and elusive mysteries of Raymond Chandler.
+It doesn’t hit with the same jolt of discovery or pull you in (at least initially) with quite the same gravitational pull, but it is gradually and substantially rewarding in different ways.

-At 161 minutes and with numerous scenes of overlapping dialogue (mostly set around patio tables at night), this is a film that requests your time and attention, but it builds to one of those closing sequences that both clarifies and alchemises everything that’s come before.
-The story picks up when a local man, Said (Syuleyman Letifov, whose only other credit is Western, in a captivating performance), arrives back in the town of Svilengrad to do some not-quite-legal business and quickly has his car stolen.
+At 161 minutes and with numerous scenes of overlapping dialogue (mostly set around patio tables at night), this is a film that requests your time and attention, but it builds to one of those unforgettable closing sequences that both clarifies and alchemises everything that’s preceded it.
+The story picks up when a local man, Said (a captivating performance by Syuleyman Letifov, whose only other credit is Western), arrives back in the town of Svilengrad to do some not-quite-legal business and quickly has his car stolen.
 The next day, he runs into an old squeeze, Veska (Yana Radeva), who’s overseeing an archeological dig nearby and, later that night, goes to meet an influential (and clearly greasy) businessman named Iliya (Stoicho Kostadinov) to discuss the sale of some below-the-counter diesel.
 While there, he has a drink and starts to dance, then—all of a sudden—vanishes from the movie.

-It’s in those scenes (which feel naturalistic but narratively precise) that Grisebach allows you to get a sense of this part of the world through the understandably hardened ways that people have learned to process it.
+It’s in those scenes (which feel naturalistic while also being narratively precise) that Grisebach allows you to get a sense of this world, if only through the hardened ways that people have learned to process it.
 She also leaves the murkier details of whatever criminality is going on mostly to the imagination.
-Having only seen the film once at this stage, I sense that some of its deeper meanings may require a second watch, which I very much intend.
-Its use of the archeological dig and how many of the locals turn out to support it (in particular alongside all the crumbling buildings and the new-money excess) positions the film as much at the border between European concepts of East and West as it does between a tangible past and an uncertain future.
+Having only seen the film once, I sense that some of its deeper meanings may require a second watch, which I very much intend.
+Alongside all the crumbling buildings and the new-money excess, Grisebach’s use of the archeological dig and how many of the locals turn out to support it positions the film as much between the border of European concepts of East and West as it does between a tangible past and an uncertain future.
 It might take a little time for Grisebach to cast that spell, but its hold is firm and lasting.

 The Dreamed Adventure premiered at the 2026 Cannes Film Festival.